tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

 #9 4.849 Error: Unable to require(*/home/node/node_modules/prisma/libquery_engine-linux-musl.so.node*)
 #9 4.849  Error loading shared library libssl.so.1.1: No such file or directory (needed by /home/node/node_modules/prisma/libquery_engine-linux-musl.so.node)
 ```
-From the stacktrace, it looks like there are two points worthing noting:
+From the stack trace, it looks like there are two points worth noting:

-    *  couldn't load this shared lib: `libssl.so.1.1`
+    *  The shared library `libssl.so.1.1` could not be loaded.
-    *  this lib is referenced by `node_modules/prisma/libquery_engine-linux-musl.so.node`
+    *  This liblibrary is referenced by `node_modules/prisma/libquery_engine-linux-musl.so.node`

-The libssl.so.1.1, from its name, we could guess it is related to SSL, particulary on the linux, OpenSSL.
-It is dynamically linked at run time by libquery_engine-linux-musl.so.node.
-A quick search, some github issues on OpenSSL github repo [Openssl can't find libssl.so.1.1 and libcrypto.so.1.1 · Issue #19497 · openssl/openssl (github.com)](https://github.com/openssl/openssl/issues/19497) and Prisma github repo [Support OpenSSL 3.0 for Alpine Linux · Issue #16553 · prisma/prisma (github.com)](https://github.com/prisma/prisma/issues/16553) , we are sure it is likely that the operating system we run doesn't include OpenSSL dependency or we got the openssl but its verision doesn't satify.
-To double check, we could check the base image of our dockerfile - node:16-alpine - [docker-node/16/alpine3.15/Dockerfile](https://github.com/nodejs/docker-node/blob/3760675a3f78207605d579f366facbb0d9f26de5/16/alpine3.15/Dockerfile):
+The "libssl.so.1.1" library is probably related to SSL from its name, particularly on Linux, and it's dynamically linked at runtime by "libquery_engine-linux-musl.so.node".
+After a quick search, we found some Github issues on the OpenSSL repository [Openssl can't find libssl.so.1.1 and libcrypto.so.1.1 · Issue #19497 · openssl/openssl (github.com)](https://github.com/openssl/openssl/issues/19497) and the Prisma repository [Support OpenSSL 3.0 for Alpine Linux · Issue #16553 · prisma/prisma (github.com)](https://github.com/prisma/prisma/issues/16553) that suggest the operating system we're running on may not include the OpenSSL dependency or we may have OpenSSL, but its version doesn't satisfy the requirements.

+To double-check, we can examine the base image of our Dockerfile, which is "node:16-alpine" - [docker-node/16/alpine3.15/Dockerfile](https://github.com/nodejs/docker-node/blob/3760675a3f78207605d579f366facbb0d9f26de5/16/alpine3.15/Dockerfile):

 ```docker